WheteThunger/EntityScaleManager/README.md

   - Additionally, disabling global broadcast on an entity does not remove it from the global network group (Rust bug), so even if you spawn it in a positional network group, you have to do some hacks to remove it from the global network group on server restart.
 - The `SphereEntity` needs to be destroyed after the scaled entity is killed.

-### Other plugins can register their scaled entities with this plugin to hide the black sphere after resize
+#### Other plugins can register their scaled entities to hide the black sphere after resize

 If your plugin already implements its own resize logic, you can still integrate with this plugin to hide the black sphere after resize, if this plugin has been configured to do that (it's performance intensive so it's optional).
 For details, see the `API_RegisterScaledEntity` method later in the documentation.